A complete guide for a first trip in Uzbekistan

 For a first visit, we advise to include 4 cities in your itinerary: Tashkent (the capital city), Samarkand, Bukhara and Khiva.
 Uzbekistan is mainly a cultural destination for its architectural heritage, crafts and history.

-Tashkent is usually the start and end of the trip because the international airport is located there.
+Tashkent is usually the start and end-point of a trip becausethe international airport is located there.
 We recommend dedicating at least 1 full day to the capital city.
 It does not have the same obvious charms as the other cities.
-However is still an interesting Central Asian capital town with a blend of architectural styles.
+However is still a highly interesting Central Asian capital with a blend of architectural styles.

-From there, we recommend visiting in order Samarkand and Bukhara, which are conveniently connected to the capital city by a modern high-speed train.
+From there, we recommend visiting in order Samarkand and Bukhara, which are conveniently connected to Tashkent by a modern high-speed train.
 2 to 3 full days should be enough for each city if you do not want to rush.

 In both Samarkand and Bukhara, you will go back in time in the period of the Silk Road and be amazed by the architectural wonders: mosques with blue-tiled domes, mausoleums and madrasas.
 You can read our travel stories on Samarkand and Bukhara to plan your visits there.

-Khiva is a gem but the “least” convenient city to include in a trip because you need an internal flight from Tashkent or a significant journey from Bukhara through the desert by car (5-6 hours) or by train.
+Khiva is a true gem but the “least” convenient city to include in a trip.
+This is because you need an internal flight from Tashkent or a significant journey from Bukhara through the desert by car (5-6 hours) or by train.

 Since February 2019, citizens of 45 countries do not need a visa to enter Uzbekistan for up to 30 days.
 These countries include some European Union states such as France, the UK and Germany but also Australia and New Zealand.
 It is part of a government strategy to develop tourism.

-They join countries who have benefited from this policy for a longer time such as Turkey, Israel, Indonesia, South Korea, Malaysia, Singapore and Japan,
+They join countries wicho have benefited from this policy for a longer time such as Turkey, Israel, Indonesia, South Korea, Malaysia, Singapore and Japan,

 Seasons to visit